Home Loans

 Also, given India’s dynamic real estate sector, where transactions are frequently conducted, understanding these documents is critical for buyers to make informed decisions and safeguard their investments.
 Careful examination of these documents is not merely a procedural step but a fundamental aspect of securing a sound investment and avoiding potential legal hurdles in the future.

 Other essential documents to check before buying a flat include the Occupancy Certificate, which indicates the property’s habitability, No Objection Certificates (NOCs) from various authorities ensuring all regulatory compliances, and crucial ownership documents like the Sale Deed and Possession Certificate.
-Knowing what documents to scrutinize is pivotal in avoiding future legal hassles and financial losses.
+Knowing what documents to scrutinise is pivotal in avoiding future legal hassles and financial losses.

 1. The Sale Deed: An Overview